-Megan Grew Pimentel is an experienced civil litigation trial attorney, having successfully defended clients in Massachusetts Courts.
-Megan focuses her practice on the representation of healthcare professionals and institutions in medical malpractice actions and before the various Boards of Registration that govern these professionals.
-Her practice also includes the defense of individuals and businesses in civil actions involving product liability and other personal injury matters.
+Megan Grew Pimentel is an experienced trial lawyer handling a variety of matters in both Massachusetts and New Hampshire including medical malpractice, dental malpractice, and general liability matters.
+Megan also focuses her practice on the representation of healthcare professionals and institutions before the various Boards of Registration that govern these professionals.

 Awards & Recognition

 - The Top Lawyers of 2021” in Boston Magazine’s first ever Top Lawyers list.

 - In 2018-2023, Megan was selected, based on a vote of licensed attorneys in Massachusetts and a review by an independent blue ribbon panel, as a "Super Lawyer," as published annually in Boston Magazine and New England Super Lawyers.
 Previously, in 2009, 2010, 2011, 2015. and 2016, Megan was selected as a "Rising Star."

 - The Joint UNEP/OCHA Environmental Unit: A Global Environmental Response Team", 25 Suffolk Transnational Law Journal, Summer, 2002

 In addition, Megan has authored the following articles for the Massachusetts Medical Society’s Legal Access Plan Newsletter, The Legal Advisor:

 - Managing the Risk of Board Complaints When Dealing with Difficult Patients.
 September 2019